 Investor Green Card

-The EB-5 Category is an excellent opportunity for many foreign investors to become permanent residents of the United States.
+The EB-5 Visa is an excellent opportunity for many foreign investors to become permanent residents of the United States.

 The EB-5 Investor Green Card allows a foreign investor to work in any capacity, or enjoy retirement.
-At the Law Offices of Manesh&Mizrahi, our attorneys and staff have extensive experience in helping our clients through the lengthy EB-5 process and achieving successful results.
+At Manesh & Mizrahi, our attorneys and staff have extensive experience in helping our clients through the lengthy EB-5 process and achieving successful results.

 The required investment amount is reduced to as low as $500,000.00 for a business established in a “targeted employment area”.